fh-dualies/http-c-erver/README.md

 - `/scripts` contains scripts used for general purposes
 - `/lib` contains third-party libraries used in the project
 - `/src` contains the source code for the project
-- `/tests` contains the test code for the project

 ## Installation